 - Invoice your work in under a minute.

 Once you can prove how much you've spent working, you can charge for all that time.
 Agencies often spend more time working on some tasks but they can't bill for that time because they can't prove it.
 If you're organized and keep track of everything, there's no chance you'll lose money on non-billable work.

-The best way to track time is to use a timer that has all your tasks in one place and which will automatically store time records when you stop working.
-This saves you from administrative work like entering time records in a timesheet.
+The best way to track time is to use a time tracking tool with a stopwatch that automatically stores the time records in your project management software when you stop working.
+This saves you from administrative work like manually entering time records in a timesheet.